 What is important is that the explanations for potential errors in the data are accurate and publicly documented.
-An example of what would not be acceptable is BMPs from an inventory of a site that do not have dates that can be substantiated.
-In other words, there is no way of knowing when the BMPs were installed - whether they are already implicitly accounted for in the calibrated model or not - and the inventory is reported for the current period.
+An example of what would not be acceptable is BMPs from an inventory of a site that do not have implementation dates that can be substantiated.
+In other words, there is no way of knowing when the BMPs were installed - whether they are already implicitly accounted for in the calibrated model or not - and the inventory is reported for the current progress year.
+The expectation is that BMPs are reported with an installation date for when they were implemented, not the date they were observed.